This my most popular blog post - I have slightly updated it for the beginning of 2020.

 Problem seeking and solving

-You will encourage staff to look for problems, large and small, from spelling mistakes on the web site, untidiness in the reception areas, or horrible problems that might happen but no one has thought about (like who has “the passwords” if “the IT guy” quits).
+You will encourage staff to look for problems, large and small, from spelling mistakes on the web site, untidiness in the reception areas, or horrible problems that might happen but no one has thought about (like who has “the passwords” if “the IT guy” quits), or who has the back up keys if the person who opens the building and their backup are both missing and unreachable .
 People who find problems will be expected to propose solutions when they report them.
+This can benefit the business in multiple ways..

 Our corporate social responsibility policy is first and foremost be offer great services and products to our clients and to be a good employer that pays its staff, suppliers and taxes on time, Staff will be allowed to take time off for volunteering provided they are doing their jobs well, and will be consulted and have a chance to vote on the things we give donations to.

-Processes and organization are the DNA of the business.
+Processes and organisation are the DNA of the business.

 The A of MBA is administration.
-We do not want bureaucracy but efficiency Your management and planning process must enable all staff to know how things are done, how decisions are made and where to get the information and support necessary to do their jobs.
-External interactions (phone calls, emails and meetings) with suppliers, clients and partners must be recorded in a CRM staff have access to.
+We do not want bureaucracy but efficiency.
+Your management and planning process must enable all staff to know how things are done, how decisions are made and where to get the information and support necessary to do their jobs.
+External interactions (phone calls, emails and meetings) with suppliers, clients and partners must be recorded in a system staff have access to.
 As the boss you will set an example.
-Iimportant information/contacts needs to go into a corporate memory so that we can survive and prosper even if someone dies, or quits (out of people’s heads and into our shared IT system)
+Important information/contacts needs to go into a corporate memory so that we can survive and prosper even if someone dies, or quits (out of people's heads and into our shared IT system).
+I suggest using project management/time management tools and a CRM like Salesforce.
+A top manager once lost his job in a company I was an investor in when during a review it turned out his the main entry in his calendar was "not available".

 Planning and forecasts